 As with most home repairs, some work all of the time, some work some of the time, and some don't work at all.
 Here are two "fixes" that we at Woodford Bros., Inc. do NOT recommend:

-A concrete slab being jackhammered and removed during a floor replacement in Massena.
+A concrete slab being jackhammered and removed during a floor replacement in Oneonta.
 A typical replacement can take several weeks to complete.

 Concrete Slab Replacement: